 Members of the public may enquire only in accordance with the primary purpose of any of these registers.
-Many of these registers are made available on Council's website, www.gisc.nsw.gov.au.
-If a register cannot be located on the website a request to see that register may be made to the Privacy Contact Officer via nambuccacouncil@nambucca.nsw.gov.au or in person at Council's Administration Centre, 44 Princess Street Macksville.
+Many these registers are made available on Council's of website, www.nambucca.nsw.gov.au.
+If a register cannot be located on the website a request to register may be made to the Privacy Contact nambuccacouncil@nambucca.nsw.gov.au or in person at Council's Administration Centre, 44 Princess Street Macksville.